-When Agile meets government has been added to your bookmarks.
+When Agile meets government has been saved

 Fluid Agile methodologies and rules-driven government agencies don't mix—or do they?
 Here are some ways to bridge the culture gap.

 Increasingly, governments are looking to procure software built using the Agile methodology.
 This could not only demand changes to the procurement process, but also set up a potential culture clash between the rules-driven public sector and the more relaxed technology provider.

 For an Agile procurement to be successful, the public sector business users and the Agile developers should work harmoniously.
 This means bridging a culture gap.
 From attire to work hours, from documentation to compensation, public sector workers and Agile developers typically have a different way of doing things.
 Learning to work together despite those differences requires some hard work on both sides.